gcarvs/vesting-problem/README.md

 - I decided to leave most of the logic in the Repository because it was the most efficient way I found to process the file avoiding going through the data multiple times.
 This solution kind of replicates the case when most of the processing is done by the database.
     - I would do it differently in the case where every line of the file was considered a separate transaction on the API, which is not what the problem lists.
 In this case the Repository would be only responsible for the data read and I would move most of the logic to the Service.

+- For the different types of Vesting Event I decided to use a Strategy like design pattern, defining processor classes for each operation.
+That leaves the rest of the code independent to the supported operations and make it way easier to implement new ones.

 # Scalability and Performance
 - I implemented this solution consireding the scenerio where the input file might be very big.
 In order to optimize the data processing for larger amounts of data I decided to read the VestedShares data as a BST(Binary Search Tree) instead of a regular Array.
 That ensures O(log n) inserts and reads while keeping the data alredy sorted for further display.
 This optimization could be completely replaced by Indexing if we were using a traditional Database, as most databases use variations of B-Trees.
     - In the other hand we would consider a scenario where we would get a lot of request to process smaller files, I would go in a different direction.
 One possibility would be to scale the application horizontally with multiple workers and a load balancer, maybe even using a serverless option like AWS Lambda.